AJMansfield/Intelligence-Core-Public/kttu02.md

 That it regularly pursues other languages down alleyways to beat them unconscious and rifles their pockets for new vocabulary.

-If that is the case, the ... _languages_, if that was even the right term for what these halflings speak, is some kind of eldrich abomination wrested from the elemental chaos and given flesh.
+If that is the case, the ... _languages_, if that was even the right term for what these halflings speak, is some kind of eldritch abomination wrested from the elemental chaos and given flesh.

 Across even _this_ small city of twenty thousand, there isn't just _one_ language, or even a dozen.
-There are literally _thousands_ of distinct languages and dialects, in _regular use_, all bleeding into each other in a horible convoluted mess.
+There are literally _thousands_ of distinct languages and dialects, in _regular use_, all bleeding into each other in a horrible convoluted mess.

 At least within a single clan, there are usually one or two reasonably-consistent languages or dialects used within the clan for _most_ purposes.